Heidi Girolamo

+On 12 December 2025, it was announced that Girolamo would take on the role of Shadow Minister for Health and Wellbeing, which includes mental health and suicide prevention.
+The portfolio was previously held by Liberal Leader Ashton Hurn MP.

-On 22 April 2022, Girolamo was appointed as the Shadow Minister for Finance, Shadow Minister for Trade and Investment and Shadow Minister for the Circular Economy.
+Previously she was the Shadow Minister for Finance, Shadow Minister for Trade and Investment and Shadow Minister for the Circular Economy.

 Prior to joining the parliament, Girolamo was a chartered accountant and worked at Deloitte Risk Advisory as a client manager.
 Girolamo was also Treasurer and Board Member of Kidsafe SA, a charity focused on accident and injury prevention for children, from June 2014 to August 2021.
 Additionally, she was the Vice President of the Liberal Party of Australia (South Australian Division), and is associated with the Right faction of the South Australian Liberal Party.

 Girolamo was born and raised in Adelaide, with family living in regional South Australia.
-Girolamo also has a keen interest in focusing on early intervention services because of the importance of prevention across health, education and child protection.
+Girolamo also has a keen interest in focusing on early intervention services because of the importance of prevention across health, wellbeing, education and child protection.